 Optimization

 The optimization and training process is similar to vanilla GAN.
-But the training itself is a difficult process since the objective function of GAN is more of concave-concave rather than convex-concave.
+However, the training itself is a difficult process since the objective function of GAN is more concave-concave rather than convex-concave.
 Because of this, it is difficult to find a saddle point and this is what makes training and optimizing the GANs difficult.

 In the early stages of training, G is untrained and weak to produce good samples.
-This makes the discriminator very powerful.
-So instead of minimizing log(1 − D(G(z))) the generator is trained to maximize log D(G(z)).
+This makes the discriminator very powerful, so instead of minimizing log(1 − D(G(z))), the generator is trained to maximize log D(G(z)).
 This creates some sort of stability in the early stages of the training.

 Other ways to tackle the instability are:

-1. Using spectral normalization in every layer of the model
+- Using spectral normalization in every layer of the model

-2. Using Wasserstein loss which calculates the average score for real or fake images.
+- Using Wasserstein loss which calculates the average score for real or fake images.

 Hands-on example with Pix2Pix